 It’s our holiday girlfriend tradition – and I love that.

 The holidays, aka: hectic holidays, actually are the perfect time for girlfriend traditions.
-Sure, we’re all busy – we have gifts to buy, wrap, give and more things on our To-Do list than we can check off – and that’s why it’s perfect to make time and make memories with your friends.
+Sure, we’re all busy – we have girlfriend gifts to buy, wrap, give and more things on our To-Do list than we can check off – and that’s why it’s perfect to make time and make memories with your friends.
 We need that ‘excuse’ to stop and share time with a friend.
 It actually can de-stress us (as shared in this guest blog on saying no to holiday stress).
 And it makes the holidays much more enjoyable.

-Here’s a few ideas for girlfriend holiday traditions.
+Here’re a few ideas for girlfriend holiday traditions.
 Please share yours!